 Call the British Columbia Conservation Officer Service toll free at 1.877.952.7277 to report any incidents with cougars.

-The WildSafeBC website and the Safety Guide to Cougars published by the Ministry of Environment are great sources of information about cougars and how to keep safe.
+The WildSafeBC website and the Safety Guide to Cougars published by the Ministry of Environment and Climate Change Strategy are great sources of information about cougars and how to keep safe.